19hours/sg-statutes/Acts/Income Tax Act.md

 [26/93; 22/2011]

-(1A) For the purposes of subsection (1) —
+(1A) For the purposes of subsection (1) and subject to subsection (1B), the firm or company —

-(a) the firm or company need not be an approved firm or approved company to be allowed a deduction under that subsection in respect of expenditure incurred at any time from 1st April 2012 to 31st March 2020 (both dates inclusive) that is directly attributable to the carrying out of any study to identify investment overseas; and
+(a) need not be an approved firm or approved company to be allowed a deduction under subsection (1) in respect of expenditure that is incurred at any time between 1 April 2012 and 31 March 2020 (both dates inclusive) that is directly attributable to the carrying out of any study to identify investment overseas; and

-[Act 34 of 2016 wef 01/04/2016]

-(b) the firm or company need not seek approval for the investment project to which the expenditure relates,
+(b) need not seek approval for the investment project to which the expenditure relates.

-provided that the aggregate of —
+[Act 45 of 2018 wef 12/11/2018]

-(i) the expenditure for which the deduction is so allowed; and

-(ii) the expenses for which a deduction is allowed to the firm or company under section 14B(2A),
+(1B) The amount of the expenditure for which the deduction may be allowed under subsection (1A), after adding the expenditure for which a deduction is allowed to the firm or company under section 14B(2A), must not exceed —

-does not exceed $100,000 for each year of assessment.

-[29/2012]
+(a) for a year of assessment before the year of assessment 2019 — $100,000; or

+(b) for the year of assessment 2019 or a subsequent year of assessment — $150,000.

+[Act 45 of 2018 wef 12/11/2018]

 (2) The Minister or such person as he may appoint may —